|

 Charging 24 volt electric bicycle from a vehicle.

-would be able to charge a 24 volt 10 AH battery 4 or 5 times before the host battery needs
+battery would be able to charge a 24 volt 10 AH battery 4 or 5 times before the

 Installation Notes: